mindsphere/mindconnect-lib/README.md

 and set the values of configuration parameters.
 See **mcl_core_configuration.h** for details.

 Core configuration data structure is then used to initialize MCL core component.
-The core component instance (**mcl_core_t**) is later used to onboard the agent to MindSphere, rotate keys when required and retrieve access token for connectivity services.
+The core component instance (**mcl_core_t**) is later used to onboard the agent, rotate keys when required and retrieve access token for connectivity services.
 The core component handle is also required to initialize MCL connectivity extension.
 See **mcl_core.h** for details.

-To access to connectivity services of MindSphere, the agent must initialize MCL connectivity extension component.
+To access to connectivity services, the agent must initialize MCL connectivity extension component.
-The connectivity extension instance (**mcl_connectivity_t**) is later used to exchange data with MindSphere.
+The connectivity extension instance (**mcl_connectivity_t**) is later used to exchange data.
 See **mcl_connectivity.h** for details.

-The agent can exchange predefined data types or any custom data type to MindSphere with MCL.
+The agent can exchange predefined data types or any custom data type with MCL.
 The predefined data types are data source configuration, timeseries, event and file.
-See **mcl_data_source_configuration.h**, **mcl_timeseries.h**, **mcl_event.h** and **mcl_file.h** for details on how to create and exchange predefined data types with MindSphere.
+See **mcl_data_source_configuration.h**, **mcl_timeseries.h**, **mcl_event.h** and **mcl_file.h** for details on how to create and exchange predefined data types.
 For custom data type, see **mcl_custom_data.h**.

-Note that, before exchanging timeseries data, data source configuration which describes the timeseries data has to be uploaded to MindSphere first and then the data points in the data source configuration have to mapped to the corresponding properties of the asset.
+Note that, before exchanging timeseries data, data source configuration which describes the timeseries data has to be uploaded first and then the data points in the data source configuration have to mapped to the corresponding properties of the asset.
 See **mcl_mapping.h** for data point mapping details.

 Agents have the option to exchange each data item a a single or they have the option to exchange multiple data items